daniel-ulises/rockpaperscissors/README.md

 I am using [FontAwesome](https://fontawesome.com) to display the hands, I added some very basic animations and changed the layout a little bit.
 I have also decided to give **Sass** a try and have some fun with it while getting used to it.

+# Play it!
-Live demo can be seen [here](https://daniel-ulises.io/rockpaperscissors)
+Live demo can be seen [here](https://daniel-ulises.github.io/rockpaperscissors)